-Progress Code 1 PM8IE21F 2
+Progress Code 1 PM8IE22F 2

 Module Type Project

 Course Coordinator Jutta Becker (BECJ04)

 Project Coaches and Assessors 1AF: Daniel Piegeler (PIED01)

-1BF: Khalid Raihan (RAIK01)
+1BF: Jutta Becker (BECJ04)

 Domain Domain Category PLO's MLO's Ways of Thinking 1 Critical Thinking Use the process of thoughtful Student can integrate the (WT1) evaluation to formulate a different findings to a well- reasonable conclusion balanced view of the company's deliberately situation.
-Ways of Working4 International Communicate (business) Student can report professionally (WW4) Business messages effectively on a business research Communication persuasively using advanced assignment, using appropriate English to an (un)informed business English. audience.
 Ways of Working 6 Collaboration Collaborate effectively with Student practices agile project (WW6) different kinds of management. stakeholders in different cultural, organizational and political landscapes to contribute to achieving agreed goals.
 Ways of Working 7 Management of Produce management Student can generate relevant (WW7) Information as information from various data business information using Digital Citizen sources in an international reliable databases and sources. business environment.
 Living in the world 10 Ethical and societal Formulate one's own position Student can demonstrate his/her (LW10) responsibility concerning ethical and social understanding of the responsibility in a professional organization's ethical and social environment. responsibility based on a global sustainability blueprint.
-Tools for working & Finance Accounting Evaluate financial Student can use a method to Management 18 performance of the determine the financial (TWM18) organisation from different performance of the company. stakeholders' perspectives.
-Tools for working & Finance Accounting Recommend financing Student can describe the financial Management 19 possibilities in a dynamic structure of a business.
-(TWM19) international environment.
-Tools for working & Operations & Evaluate the operations Student can describe key Management 20 Supply Chain processes within and between elements of the company's (TWM20) Management organisations. supply chain operations.
+Tools for working & Finance Accounting Evaluate financial Students understand how to Management 18 performance of the prepare and interpret financial (TWM18) organisation from different statements to report to managers stakeholders' perspectives. when it comes to (financial) decision making.
+Tools for working & Finance Accounting Recommend financing Students differentiate various Management 19 possibilities in a dynamic sources and choose sources of (TWM19) international environment. financing.
+Tools for working & Operations & Evaluate the operations Students demonstrate a Management 20 Supply Chain processes within and between comprehensive understanding of (TWM20) Management organisations. a basic logistic concepts of a specific operational process or multiple interlinking operational processes within an organisation or between organisations.